 - Tammy Hoffman, Arapahoe County Department of Human Services

 If you would like more information about how we can assist your county, contact Amanda Garrard, Food Assistance Program Manager, at (303) 228-7959.

-Your Neighborhood Food Truck is a 40-ft RV retrofitted to connect families to needed food resources, including the Supplemental Nutrition Assistance Program (SNAP), local food pantries, meal sites and other community options that offer access to affordable, healthy food.
+Your Neighborhood Food Truck is a 40-ft RV retrofitted to connect families to needed food and nutrition resources, including the Supplemental Nutrition Assistance Program (SNAP) and other community options that offer access to healthy, affordable food.
 The mobile program provides ready access to four computer bays so individuals and families can apply for SNAP, as well as receive one-on-one guidance through the process or to access other community food resources.
-You can learn more about Your Neighborhood Food Truck on our website here.